TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * The width of Takers filed (Risk profiles => Rules) is increased.
 * The text of disabled risk management tab in hub's GUI is improved.
+* The text of incorrect make.com webhook warning is improved.

 ## Version 2025.07.03.329 (03 July, 2025)
 ### Changes